vivekteega/flowallet-testnet/README.md

  * `comment` - user comment of the data

 ##### Important: Never use senderIDs in SEND DATA options.
 The system automatically picks the FLO ID of the sender from FLO Globals.
 Its a common mistake developers make.

+##### Type is mandatory in SEND DATA because without at least one data identifier like TYPE, the message cannot be retrieved back

 ### REQUEST DATA

+Parameters while requesting

+ * `Type`: User defined type (retrieves all data of that type which the sender might have used in SEND DATA phase)

 #### request options
  * `receiverID` - receiver FLO ID of the data
- * `type` - type of the data ( a free user field that sender might have used in SEND DATA phase)
  * `senderIDs` - array of senderIDs
  * `application` - application of the data
  * `comment` - comment of the data